RealVNF/distributed-drl-coordination/README.md

 pip install -e .
 ```

+On Windows 10+, you might need to install MPI separately: https://stackoverflow.com/a/54907810/2745116

 ## Usage

 The inputs available for the DRL agent are placed in the `inputs` folder.